 Did you have to spend money up front to get your house ready?

-Yes, but they were projects we needed to do anyway.
+Yes, but they were projects we needed to do anyway, like fixing a broken stair railing and painting rooms with dingy old paint.
 Our first few home rentals went towards covering those projects instead of family vacations.

 What are the hidden costs of renting your house?